movementlabsxyz/MIP/MIP/mip-74/README.md

 `max_rate_limit_target = insurance_fund_target / reaction_time`,

-where the `reaction_time` is the time it takes for the Operator to react to a faulty or compromised component.
-The `reaction_time` is a parameter that is set by the Operator.
-The Operator MAY set the actual rate limit lower than the `max_rate_limit_target`.
+where the `reaction_time` is the time it takes for the Governance Operator to react to a faulty or compromised component.
+The `reaction_time` is a parameter that is set by the Governance Operator.
+The Governance Operator MAY set the actual rate limit lower than the `max_rate_limit_target`.
 However the Rate Limiter MUST NOT set the rate limit higher than the `max_rate_limit_target`.

-The rate limit MAY also be adjusted by the Operator.
+The rate limit MAY also be adjusted by the Governance Operator.

 `rate_limit_target = rate_reduction_target * max_rate_limit_target`,

-where `rate_reduction_target` is in `[0,1]` is a parameter that is set by the Operator.
+where `rate_reduction_target` $\in$ `[0,1]` is a parameter that is set by the Governance Operator.
 Note the `rate_limit_target` MUST not be larger than `max_rate_limit_target`.

 The following are possible ways to adjust the rate limit:

-1. The Operator can adjust the rate limit by adding or removing funds from the Insurance Fund.
+1. The Governance Operator can adjust the rate limit by adding or removing funds from the Insurance Fund.
-1. The Operator may adjust the rate limit by changing the `reaction_time`.
+1. The Governance Operator may adjust the rate limit by changing the `reaction_time`.
-1. The Operator may adjust the rate limit by changing the `rate_reduction_target`.
+1. The Governance Operator may adjust the rate limit by changing the `rate_reduction_target`.

 #### Rate limit on the source chain